Allisonwonderlax13/https-github.com-obsproject-obs-studio./Understanding-the-Mixer.md

 The Permitted Maximum Level (PML) is the level where if you go above this value there is a small but potential chance that the sound will get clipped before it reaches the viewer. -9 dBFS was chosen because:

-* With most PPM meters, including the one in OBS, the audio may have a peak level 3 dB higher then what is read from the meter.
+* With most PPM meters, including the one in OBS, the audio may have a peak level 3 dB higher than what is read from the meter.
 * When reading PPM meters it is difficult to see the actual peak, so another 3 dB margin is added, this problem is eliminated in OBS due to the peak-hold feature which makes reading accurate.
 * Alignment errors, with multiple pieces of equipment in the chain an extra 3 dB margin was added for difference is levels.